tars/tars-cli/docs/en/commands.md

 ## tars re-init

 This command allows to re-initialize TARS with new settings (template, css-preprocessor).
 It is not necessary to change this settings by your hands, because you can change them in interactive mode.
-This command runs `gulp re-init` task in TARS.
+This command runs `gulp re-init` task in TARS. **Attention, files from pages and static folder will be deleted.**

 Interactive mode is available by default like in `init` command.